New Jersey Condo Law Update (2026): Structural Inspections and Reserve Funding Rules Explained

 Baseline funding must be included in the reserve study

 Under the amended law, reserve specialists must include a baseline (zero-threshold) funding plan in the reserve study.
-This does not prevent an association from choosing a stronger plan (such as threshold funding or other higher-funding approaches).
-It simply means baseline funding must be shown as an option so boards and owners can clearly see what the minimum plan looks like.
+This does not prevent an association from choosing a stronger plan.
+It simply means baseline funding must be shown so boards and owners can clearly see what the minimum looks like.

 Reserve contributions do not have to be flat each year

-The amendments also clarified that reserve contributions can increase over time (escalate annually), as long as the projected funding plan remains compliant and the reserve balance does not fall below the required minimum standard over the projection period.
+The amendments also clarified that reserve contributions can increase over time, as long as the projected funding plan stays compliant and the balance never falls below the required minimum over the projection period.

 The Temporary 85% Funding Option (Important Dates and Rules)